-Home to the renowned Carnegie Mellon University, Pittsburgh values education highly.
+Education and schools are highly valued in Pittsburgh, and the city is home to the renowned Carnegie Mellon University.
 The quality of local public schools is high, with options including charter and magnet schools.
 There are also private schools that base their teaching on religious or alternative education methods.

-Parents looking at schools in Pittsburgh will have to consider many factors, such as proximity to home and work, particular neighbourhoods, the specific educational needs of the child, and budgetary concerns.
+If you’re looking at schools in Pittsburgh, you’ll have to consider many factors, such as proximity to home and work, particular neighbourhoods, your child's specific educational needs, and budgetary concerns.

 Public schools in Pittsburgh

-Pittsburgh’s public schools generally have a good reputation, though naturally some outperform others.
-Since school attendance is assigned based on residential zones, it’s a good idea to do thorough research before deciding where to live.
-If unsure about a school, parents should check its Pennsylvania System of School Assessment (PSSA) score, which measures reading, writing, mathematics and science achievements.
+Public schools in Pittsburgh generally have a good reputation, although naturally, some outperform others.
+Since school attendance is assigned based on residential zones, it’s a good idea for parents new to the area to do thorough research before deciding where to live.
+If you’re unsure about a school, you should check its Pennsylvania System of School Assessment (PSSA) score, which measures English Language Arts, mathematics and science achievements.

 Charter and magnet schools

-Like public schools, charter and magnet schools receive state funding.
-However, they are generally considered more culturally diverse, offering a more personalised educational approach.
+Charter and magnet schools also receive state funding.
+They are typically considered more culturally diverse, and they offer a more personalised educational approach.
 Charter schools follow the state curriculum but are self-managed, meaning they are typically more innovative and flexible in their teaching styles than traditional public schools.
-Magnet schools, on the other hand, have specialised curricula in fields such as the arts, science and languages.
+Magnet schools are valued for their specialised curricula in fields such as the arts, science and languages.

 Magnet schools offering language immersion are a decent substitute for the lack of international schools in Pittsburgh.
-These schools are not bilingual, but do teach a foreign language daily.
-From Pre-K to Grade 5, there are various schools offering this programme for Mandarin, Spanish and French.
-From Grade 6 onwards, students at these schools usually continue at the Obama Academy of International Studies, which teaches the International Baccalaureate.
+These schools are not bilingual, but they do teach a foreign language.
+From Pre-K to Grade 5, there are various schools offering programmes for different languages, including Mandarin, German, French, and Spanish.
+From Grade 6 onwards, students have the option to continue at the Barack Obama Academy of International Studies, which teaches the International Baccalaureate.

 IB schools

-While there are no schools teaching foreign curricula in Pittsburgh, a handful of schools in the city and its surrounds do offer the globally recognised International Baccalaureate.
+While Pittsburgh does not have schools teaching foreign curricula, a handful of schools in the city and its surroundings do offer the globally recognised International Baccalaureate.
 An International Baccalaureate Diploma allows students access to international education in 140 countries worldwide.

-Public school districts such as Upper St. Clair, Steel Valley and Pittsburgh Public Schools all have schools that offer the International Baccalaureate curriculum.
-New arrivals who would like for their children to receive a globally transferable education would do well to secure housing in the areas and suburbs within these districts.
+Public school districts such as Upper St. Clair and Pittsburgh Public Schools offer the International Baccalaureate curriculum.
+If you’d like your children to receive a globally transferable education, you’d do well to secure housing in the areas and suburbs within these districts.

-Unlike public schools, private schools charge fees, so newcomers planning on taking this route should ensure there’s enough in their budget for it.
-A distinct advantage of private schools is that they aren’t zoned, so families have more options when it comes to choosing where to live.
+Unlike public schools, private schools charge tuition fees, so if you’re planning on taking this route, ensure there’s enough in your budget for it.
+A distinct advantage of private schools is that they aren’t zoned, so you have more options when it comes to choosing where to live.

-Pittsburgh provides an extensive range of educational services and support for students with special needs in public schools.
-These services include learning, emotional, autistic, life-skills and multiple-disabilities support.
+Children with special educational needs are well-supported in Pittsburgh, with the city providing an extensive range of educational services and support for students with special needs in public schools.
+These services include learning, emotional, autistic, life skills, and multiple-disabilities support through individual school districts and the Allegheny Intermediate Unit.

 Outside the public school system, the city has a few exceptional private schools that offer inclusive education.
-Pittsburgh also has several schools that cater to specific disabilities, such as schools for the deaf, the blind, and students with other special education needs.
+Pittsburgh also has several schools that cater to specific disabilities, such as the Western Pennsylvania School for Blind Children, Pressley Ridge School for the Deaf, and specialised schools through the Allegheny Intermediate Unit, including Sunrise School and Pathfinder School.

 Expat Health Insurance